 34. Discover community classes and facilities in town

-Most towns have nice parks or sports facilities such as tennis or basketball courts just waiting to be used, too!
+Most towns have nice parks or sports facilities fortennis or basketball just waiting to be used, too!
 Check them out so you can have fun for hours for free.

 35. Make your own gifts

 You could save more money if you make your own gifts instead of buying them.
-Even if you think you’re not the creative type, you might be surprised to discover lots of easy gifts that can do by yourself.
+Even if you think youโre not the creative type, you might be surprised to discover lots of easy gifts that you can make by yourself.

 Make homemade soap, bake cupcakes or decorated cookies, make candles or sew placemats!
 Search online and you’ll find lots of meaningful gifts you can make to save money.
 A bonus?
 Since you made them with your own hands, the receiver will surely treasure them!